mikeizbicki/ucr-cs100/textbook/assignment-help/strtok/README.md

 cout << strtok(NULL, " ") << endl;
 cout << strtok(NULL, " ") << endl;
 ```
-to get output like this
+Which would give us output like this:
 ```
 behold
 the